nlgotz/nlgotz.github.com/_posts/2022-02-25-dhcpv6-dhcpv4-dns.md

 Once this is updated, then the Linux client will send it's hostname to DHCP which can then create the DNS records.

+## Finishing it up

+Once all of this work is done, restart the services and then you can start enjoying using DNS to access all of your DHCP'd devices on your network.
 ### References

 Here's some of the resource's I've used to get this setup up and working: